Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day5/Hackathon/HACKATHON_TASKS.md

-The complete proteomes of P. falciparum and of two "control" organisms in FASTA format were obtained form different sources: PlasmoDB for Plasmodium falciparum 3D7 (www.plasmodb.org), EBI- EMBl for Schizosaccharomyces pombe (ftp.ebi.ac.uk), and UniProt for Trichoplax adhaerens (www.uniprot.org).
+The complete proteomes of P. falciparum and of two "control" organisms in FASTA format were obtained form different sources: [PlasmoDB](www.plasmodb.org) for Plasmodium falciparum 3D7, [EBI- EMBl](ftp://ftp.ebi.ac.uk/)  for Schizosaccharomyces pombe, and UniProt for Trichoplax adhaerens (www.uniprot.org).
 Control organisms were chosen in order to have the following characteristics: 1) being Eukaryotic 2) having genome size similar to that of P. falciparum 3) being non pathogenic to humans (no need to evolve antigen mimics).